 - How will big data, the sharing economy, and open government influence philanthropy?

-- How can we better align our regulatory frames for public good with the technological innovations being made in bioscience, data processing, and other rapidly advancing fields?
+- How can we better align our regulatory frameworks that govern and structure the creation of public goods with the technological innovations being made in bioscience, data processing, and other rapidly advancing fields?

-- What is the 21st century policy frame we need to encourage the private and public resources to help address our global challenges?
+- What are the 21st century policy frames we need to encourage the use of private and public resources to help address our major domestic and global challenges?